How the Digital Landscape is Changing for Membership Organisations?

 Forbes

-Privacy by design (PbD) means you should minimise the personal data you collect, keep it secure and destroy it when it is no longer needed, as well as be transparent to the user about why you need it and what happens to it.
+Privacy by design (PbD) means you should minimise the personal data you collect, keep it secure and destroy it when it is no longer needed, and be transparent to the user about why you need it and what happens to it.

 AI and Automation

-Artificial Intelligence (AI) and automation transform the way in which membership organisations operate.
-AI can be used to analyse data, provide personalised recommendations, and automate routine tasks.
+Artificial Intelligence (AI) and automation transform how membership organisations operate.
+AI can analyse data, provide personalised recommendations, and automate routine tasks.
 This can help membership organisations to operate more efficiently and effectively.

-In practice, membership organisations may use AI tools to collect useful data on things like events, topics or audience engagement trends.
-They may also use a Chatbot like Qualified.com to answer member questions, understand member's interests or identify member donation habits.
-This in turn can lead to higher engagement and retention.
+Membership organisations may use AI tools to collect useful data on events, topics, or audience engagement trends.
+They may also use a chatbot like Qualified.com to answer member questions, understand members' interests, or identify member donation habits.
+This, in turn, can lead to higher engagement and retention.

 Virtual and Hybrid Events

-80% of organizers promote virtual events via their website, and 60% use social media.
+80% of organisers promote virtual events via their website, and 60% use social media.
 Meanwhile, 76% recommend email marketing as the most effective channel

 With the technology for virtual events evolving rapidly, you can expect a better experience in the future.
 I am sure VR events are on their way!